DebbyA-max/Alzheimers-Prediction-Updated-App/README.md

 # Alzheimers-Prediction-Updated-App
-Streamlit app for predicting Alzheimer’s disease
+Streamlit app for predicting Alzheimer’s disease.
+Only for Healthcare workers.